axibase/atsd/api/data/series/aggregate.md

 ### Interpolation

-By default, if the period doesn't contain any detailed values, it will be excluded from the results.
+By default, if the period doesn't contain any detailed values, it is excluded from the results.

 This behavior can be changed with an interpolation function.
-The interpolation function will substitute the missing period and calculate its value based on previous and next period values.
+The interpolation function substitutes the missing period and calculate its value based on previous and next period values.

 > Note that missing period values are interpolated from aggregate values of neighboring periods and not raw values.